Terms to help you get to know Menlo School

 Valpo Bowl: Fun for the whole family, an annual football game, Menlo vs Sacred Heart Prep, held at night, tickets must be purchased to attend.
 Proceeds go to Peninsula Bridge Program.

 Valpo Fun Run: Annual 5k planned for both the Menlo and Sacred Heart Prep communities.
 Proceeds go to Peninsula Bridge Program.

-Welcome Back Dance: The first school dance of the year.
-Doors close at 9 pm and open at 10:30 pm.
+Welcome Back Dance: The first Upper School dance of the year.
+Doors close at 9”00 pm and open at 10:30 pm.
 Students are allowed to bring one guest to school dances.
 Please pick up a guest pass in the Student Life Office.

-Writers’ Week: A week that consists of a series of lunchtime speakers, open to students and parents.
+Writers’ Week: In this Upper School, this week that consists of a series of lunchtime speakers, open to students and parents.